LorenzoRottigni/md-documentations/Machine-learning.md

 #### PRECISION
 Precision is the difference between true predicted cases and total predicted cases
 #### RECALL
+Recall is the difference between the true predirected cases and the total true cases
 ### Algoritmhs
 #### MAE - mean_absolute_error
 Error measure that executes subtractions between predictions and and desired outputs.